humanbydefinition/code.textmode.art/index.md

 ## What will you create?

-The examples on this page started as empty files.
+Every sketch starts with an empty file.
 Your next masterpiece starts the same way.

 <a class="textmode-cta-button alt" href="/docs/introduction">Begin your journey</a>